pseudoforceyt/projectTitin/spider-107124046-1-devops/task3.md

 The `location` block is used inside a `server` block to define how Nginx should respond to specific request URIs.

-It’s critical for routing requests, proxying, rewriting, restricting access, and more.
+It is critical for routing requests, proxying, rewriting, restricting access, and more.

 #### Basic Syntax